-Before stating the main result, we need some notation.
-We will study the complete graph $K_n$ with i.i.d.\ edge weights $E^{-s}_{\{i,j\}},\, 1\le i\le j\le n$, on the edges of $K_n$.
-Thus, compared to the discussion in the previous section, we have replaced $s$ there by $-s$ here, and we shall study the $s>0$ regime.
-For fixed $s>0$, define the function \eqn{ g_s(x)=\frac{x^{s+1}}{(x-1)^s}, \qquad x\ge 2. } Observe that, for $0<s\le 1$, the function $g_s(x),\, x\ge 2,$ is increasing, while for $s>1$, the function is strictly convex with unique minimum at $x=s+1$.
-We shall be interested in minimizing this function only on the space $\Zbold_+$, the set of positive integers.
-Then, there is a sequence of values $s=s_j,\, j\ge 2,$ for which the minimum integer of $g_{s}$ is {\it not} unique.
-From the equation $g_s(j)=g_s(j+1)$ and the bounds $j-1<s<j$, it is not hard to verify that \eqn{ s_j=\frac{\log(1+j^{-1})}{\log(1+(j^2-1)^{-1})}\in (j-1,j),\qquad j=2,3,\ldots. } We will need to deal with these special points separately.
-When $s\notin \{s_2,\ldots\}$ then there is a unique integer which minimizes the function $g_s(x)$ on $\Zbold_+$.
-Let $\SSS=\{s_2,\ldots\}$.
+Before stating the main result, we need some further notation.
+We study the complete graph~$K_n$ with i.i.d. edge weights $E^{-s}_{\{ i,j\}}, 1\le i< j\le n$, on the edges of $K_n$.
+Thus, compared to the discussion in the previous section, we have taken $s=-\beta$, and we shall study the $s>0$ regime.
+For fixed $s>0$, define the function

-Let us now state the main theorems.
-Below and the rest of the paper, for notational simplicity, we define $p=1/s$, for $s>0$, and, for $x\in {\mathbb R}$, we denote by $\lfloor x\rfloor$ the largest integer smaller than or equal to $x$ and by $\lceil x\rceil$ the smallest integer larger than or equal to $x$.
+Observe that, for $0<s\le1$, the function $g_s(x), x\ge2,$ is increasing, while for $s>1$, the function is strictly convex with unique minimum at $x=s+1$.
+We shall be interested in minimizing this function only on the set $\Zbold_+$ of positive integers.
+Then there is a sequence of values $s=s_j, j\ge2,$ for which the minimum integer of $g_{s}$ is \textit{not} unique.
+From the equation $g_s(j)=g_s(j+1)$, and the bounds $j-1<s<j$, it is not hard to verify that